jpalardy/age-secret.nvim/README.md

 require('age_secret').setup({
   recipient = "age1...",      -- Replace with your AGE recipient
   identity = "~/age-key.txt", -- Replace with your AGE identity
-})
+  executable = "rage",        -- Replace with your AGE executable (default: age) })
 ```